Sweden – Polar Heliski Camp

 Flying Time and Vertical Meters

 We want to provide ‘a destination for riders, from riders’.
-That’s why we’ve even adapted our whole philosophy of flying time and vertical metres to this line of thinking.
+That’s why we’ve even adapted our whole philosophy of flying time and vertical meters to this line of thinking.
 We aim to offer you the best possible skiing experience that our package can provide.
-Our package includes 14 hours of flying per week (with 12 guests), which is approximately 30,000 vertical metres.
-If we exceed this limit, we can continue flying at the price of 1800 EUR per hour, which will be divided by the number of clients flying.
-In our package we are able to guarantee ten hours of flying.
-If we fly fewer than ten hours due to poor weather conditions, each guest will be reimbursed 160 EUR per hour for the unused hours (by 12 guests).
+Our package includes 12 hours of flying per week (with 12 guests), which is approximately 30,000 vertical meters.
+If we exceed this limit, we can continue flying at the price of 2500 EUR per hour, which will be divided by the number of clients flying.
+In our package we are able to guarantee eight hours of flying.
+If we fly fewer than eight hours due to poor weather conditions, each guest will be reimbursed 160 EUR per hour for the unused hours (by 12 guests).
 If a guest is unable to fly due to a lack of physical fitness, sickness, late arrival, or early departure, we will unfortunately not be able to reimburse any costs.

 Number of Guests and Exclusivity

 We offer this trip to a maximum of 12 participants.
-As we don’t wish to cause an influx to this delicate area, we limit ourselves as organisers to running only one week per season here.
 Guests will be are divided into three groups and each group will be accompanied by a mountain guide.

-- 6 nights in a double room at the Kebnekaise Fjällstation, all-inclusive
+- 6 nights in a double room at the Kvikkjokk Fjällstation with full board

-- 1 night in a double room at the Hotel Kebne in Kiruna, including breakfast
+- 1 night in a double room in a middle-class hotel in Lulea, including breakfast

 - 7 days accompanied by a UIAGM certified mountain guide